iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

-This is, I think, the next most common situation you'll run into.
+This is the next most common situation you'll run into.

 You have more than one asynchronous operation, and you want to run them in parallel, because that's the whole point of having them be asynchronous.

 But here's the problem: you need to wait until they're *all* finished, and then you need to do something with the combined results of all the operations.